top of page

 Actively Pitching

-English-language rights are available for purchase.
+English-language rights to Arnaud's works are available for purchase.
 Contact Ilze for additional pitch materials and agent information.

 Marilia Arnaud, author